andrewf/scarymalloc/README.md

     $ gcc -shared -fpic -o mymalloc.so mymalloc.c

 to build just the `.so`.
 Then you should have a `mymalloc.so` in your checkout.
-To use it with a program,
-you need to set the `LD_PRELOAD` environment variable to point to `mymalloc.so`.
+To use it with a program, you need to set the `LD_PRELOAD` environment variable to point to `mymalloc.so`.
 The simplest way to do this is by running, in a terminal:

     $ LD_PRELOAD=/path/to/mymalloc.so yourexe

 To run it in `gdb`, which is actually a slightly sane idea, you'll need to be a little more clever.
-You can use gdb to set environment variables, but by default when you `run` a program it uses bash to start it, and you probably don't want bash using mymalloc.
+You can use gdb to set environment variables but by default when you `run` a program it uses bash to start it, and you probably don't want bash using mymalloc.
 Instead, you want to run (from [0]) in the `gdb` shell:

     (gdb) set exec-wrapper env 'LD_PRELOAD=/path/to/mymalloc.so'